BartlettJE/statsresdesign/docs/10-BayesEst.md

 # Introduction to Bayesian Estimation

-In this chapter...
+In this chapter, you will learn about the Bayesian approach to estimation by fitting regression models using the <code class='package'>brms</code> package [@burkner_brms_2017].
+This is the most flexible approach to modelling as you can select your relevant outcome and predictors rather than relying on out-of-the-box statistical tests.
+We will be focusing on estimation and exploring the posterior of your model to make inferences.
+You will build on the skills you learnt in chapter 9, but extending it to more flexible priors and statistical models.
+We are mainly going to focus on simple and multiple linear regression in this chapter, but the final section outlines further resources to learn about more advanced distribution families and models.

 ## Learning objectives

-1.
+By the end of this chapter, you should be able to:

+1. Understand the steps involved in fitting and exploring Bayesian regression models.

+2. Apply these steps to simple linear regression using continuous and categorical predictors.

+3. Apply these steps to multiple linear regression and interactions.

+4. Create data visualisation to graphically communication the results of your Bayesian regression models.

 To follow along to this chapter and try the code yourself, please download the data files we will be using in [this zip file](data/10_data.zip).

-In this chapter, we need a few packages for the things we will cover.
-There is a separate appendix section (add) we have prepared to help install the <code class='package'>brms</code> package as it can sometimes be pretty awkward since it uses Stan and you need a C++ compiler.
-If you are really struggling or its very slow on your computer, brms is available on the R Studio server.
+In this chapter, we need a few extra packages.
+The one most likely to cause trouble is the main <code class='package'>brms</code> package since it uses Stan and you need a C++ compiler.
+See the [installing R appendix](#installing-r) for guidance.
+If you are really struggling or its very slow on your computer, <code class='package'>brms</code> is available on the R Studio server.
 See the course overview page for a link if you have never used it before.

 ```r